 3. Consider mediation

 In addition to mediation, you might consider consulting with a legal coach.
-A legal coach is a lawyer who advises and directs you to the extent you need without you having to retain an attorney for traditional full representation.
-A legal coach can increase your confidence during the mediation process that you are not only doing everything correctly but also receiving fair and equitable treatment.
+A legal coach is a professional who advises and directs you to the extent you need without you having to retain an attorney for traditional full representation.
+A legal coach can increase your confidence during the mediation process so you know you’re doing everything correctly and receiving fair and equitable treatment.

 4. Consider getting help from the court